Black Bottom (dance)

-The black bottom is a dance which became popular during 1920s amid the Jazz Age.
+The Black Bottom is a dance which became popular during 1920s amid the Jazz Age.
 It was danced solo or by couples.
 Originating among African Americans in the rural South, the black bottom eventually spread to mainstream American culture and became a national craze in the 1920s.
 The dance was most famously performed by Ann Pennington, a star of the Ziegfeld Follies, who performed it in a Broadway revue staged by Ziegfeld's rival George White in 1926.

 Origins

 The dance originated in New Orleans in the first decade of the 20th century.
 Jazz pianist and composer Jelly Roll Morton wrote the tune "Black Bottom Stomp", its title referring to the Black Bottom area of Detroit.

-Sheet music from the mid-20s identifies the composers as Gus Horsley and Perry Bradford and claims the dance was introduced by the African-American dancer and choreographer Billy Pierce.
+Sheet music from the mid-1920s identifies the composers as Gus Horsley and Perry Bradford and says the dance was introduced by the African-American dancer and choreographer Billy Pierce.
 The sheet music's cover photograph features dancer Stella Doyle, who performed primarily in cabarets.

 The black bottom was well known among semirural blacks across the South.
 A similar dance with many variations was commonly performed in tent shows, and "Bradford and Jeanette" had used it as a finale.

 The dance was featured in the Harlem show Dinah in 1924 and was then performed by Ann Pennington and Tom Patricola in the musical comedy revue George White's Scandals of 1926 on Broadway, whereupon it became a national craze.
 The black bottom overtook the Charleston in popularity and eventually became the number one social dance.
 Some dance critics noted that by the time it became a fad in American society in the mid-20s, it resembled the Charleston.
 Both dances can be performed solo or as a couple and feature exuberant moves.

 The African-American choreographer Billy Pierce, who is credited on "Black Bottom Dance" sheet music with having introduced the dance, was an associate of the African-American choreographer Buddy Bradley.
 Working out of Pierce's dance studio in New York City, Bradley devised dance routines for Tom Pericola and other Broadway performers.

 A different musical accompaniment, composed by Ray Henderson with new lyrics from Buddy DeSylva and Lew Brown also briefly became a nationwide sensation and was widely recorded.
-A re-creation of that version by choreographer Rod Alexander was featured in the 1956 biopic The Best Things in Life Are Free performed by Sheree North and Jacques d’Amboise, leading a stage full of flappers and tuxedoed Johnnies.
+A re-creation of that version by choreographer Rod Alexander was featured in the 1956 biopic, The Best Things in Life Are Free, performed by Sheree North and Jacques d'Amboise, leading a stage full of flappers and tuxedoed Johnnies.